djorlando24/pyLabDataLogger/README.md

 - Thorlabs Scientific Cameras (using Thorlabs SDK and non-free drivers)
     - see https://www.thorlabs.com/software_pages/viewsoftwarepage.cfm?code=ThorCam
+    requires Intel 32 or 64 bit processor (Thorlabs only provides precompiled DLLs)

 - RS-232 Serial devices via Serial-to-USB adapters. pyLabDataLogger may not be able to auto-identify the USB VID & PID and you might be asked to select from a list of supported devices.
     - Tenma 72-2710 USB programmable bench power supply